zwave-js/playground/README.md

 # Z-Wave JS Playground

-An interactive, browser-based sandbox to build and test scripts to interact with a Z-Wave controller.
+An interactive, browser-based sandbox to build, test and share scripts for interacting with a Z-Wave controller.

 **Fully-local:** All code is executed locally in your browser, and is **not** sent to any server.
 Only type declarations are fetched from [jsDelivr](https://www.jsdelivr.com/).